tpatnala/mslearn-ai-information-extraction/Instructions/Labs/04-custom-doc-intelligence-model.md

 Now you will train the model using the files uploaded to the storage account.

-1. In your browser, navigate to the Document Intelligence Studio at `https://documentintelligence.ai.azure.com/studio`.
+1. Open a new browser tab, and navigate to the Document Intelligence Studio at `https://documentintelligence.ai.azure.com/studio`.
 1. Scroll down to the **Custom models** section and select the **Custom extraction model** tile.
-1. If you are asked to sign into your account, use your Azure credentials.
+1. If prompted, sign in with your Azure credentials.
 1. If you are asked which Azure AI Document Intelligence resource to use, select the subscription and resource name you used when you created the Azure AI Document Intelligence resource.
-1. Under **My Projects**, select **Create a project**.
+1. Under **My Projects**, Create a new project with the following configuration:

+    - **Enter project details**:
+        - **Project name**: A valid name for your project
+    - **Configure service resource**:
+        - **Subscription**: Your Azure subscription
+        - **Resource group**: The resource group where you deployed your Document Intelligence resource
+        - **Document intelligence resource** Your Document Intelligence resource (select the *Set as default* option and use the default API version)
+    - **Connect training data source**:
+        - **Subscription**: Your Azure subscription
+        - **Resource group**: The resource group where you deployed your Document Intelligence resource
+        - **Storage account**: The storage account that was created by the setup script (select the *Set as default* option, select the `sampleforms` blob container, and leave the folder path blank)

+1. When your project is created, on the top right of the page, select **Train** to train your model.
 Use the following configurations:

-    - **Project name**: Enter a unique name.
-        - Select *Continue*.
-    - **Configure service resource**: Select the subscription, resource group, and document intelligence resource you created previously in this lab.
-Check the *Set as default* box.
-Keep the default API version.
-        - Select *Continue*.
-    - **Connect training data source**: Select the subscription, resource group, and storage account that was created by the setup script.
-Check the *Set as default* box.
-Select the `sampleforms` blob container, and leave the folder path blank.
-        - Select *Continue*.
-    - Select *Create project*

-1. When your project is created, on the top right of the screen, select **Train** to train your model.
-Use the following configurations:
-    - **Model ID**: *Provide a globally unique name (you'll need the model ID name in the next step)*.
+    - **Model ID**: A valid name for your model (*you'll need the model ID name in the next step*)
     - **Build Mode**: Template.
 1. Select **Go to Models**.
 1. Training can take some time.
-You'll see a notification when it's complete.
+Wait until the status is **succeeded**.

 ## Test your custom Document Intelligence model

-1. Return to the Azure Portal.
+1. Return to the browser tab containing the Azure Portal and cloud shell.
 In the command line, run the following command to change to the folder for your preferred language:

     **Python**